-When penalty rates apply for part time employee Penalty rates If an employee works ordinary hours on a Saturday or Sunday Time and a half If an employee works on a public holiday Double time and a half Minimum payment of 4 hours If an employee works any ordinary hours prior to 7.00am or after Extra \$1.66 per hour for each such hour, or 7.00pm on any day Monday to Friday part thereof worked If an employee works the majority of their ordinary hours Extra \$1.75 per hour for each such hour, or between midnight and 7.00am part thereof worked
+Continue and policies, races When penalty rates apply for part time employee Penalty rates If an employee works ordinary hours on a Saturday or Sunday Time and a half If an employee works on a public holiday or a substituted public Double time and a half holiday (minimum payment of 4 hours) If an employee works any ordinary hours prior to 7.00am or Extra \$1.66 per hour for each such hour, or part after 7.00pm on any day, Monday to Friday of an hour worked If an employee works the majority of their ordinary hours Extra \$1.75 per hour for each such hour, or part between midnight and 7.00am, Monday to Friday of an hour worked

-When overtime applies for a part time employee Overtime rates If the employee has already worked: Monday to Friday time and a half for the more than 10 hours per day or first 2 hours and double time after that more than 10 days in any fortnight ormore than 76 hours per fortnight Saturday or Sunday double time Work performed outside the daily spread of shift (12 hours) Monday to Friday Time and a half for the first 2 hours and double time after that Saturday or Sunday double time.
-All overtime worked on a Saturday or Sunday Double time
+When overtime applies for a part time employee Overtime rates If an employee work more than: Monday to Friday - time and a half for the 10 hours per day first 2 hours and double time after that 10 days per fortnight Saturday or Sunday - double time 76 hours per fortnight If an employee is directed to work outside their rostered hours Monday to Friday - time and a half for the of duty - i.e. where the employer and employee have not first 2 hours and double time after that agreed on the employee working additional ordinary hours in a Saturday or Sunday - double time particular pay period (up to a maximum of 76) at ordinary rates.
+If an employee works outside the daily maximum 12 hour Monday to Friday - time and a half for the spread of shift. first 2 hours and double time after that Saturday or Sunday - double time All overtime worked on a Saturday or Sunday Double time